 If you are married, both you and your spouse must have earned income in order to participate, unless your spouse is incapable of self-care or is a full-time student.
-(See "How Much You Can Contribute," on page 5, for more about this.)
+(See "How Much You Can Contribute," on page 6, for more information).